aaronkyle/social-development/context/thematic-issues/socio-economic-baseline-studies/methodology_regional-baseline.md

    * focusing especially on interviews with people with subsistence-based livelihoods (the very poor), local homeowners and local business owners

-INPEX has requested CCCS--in addition to household surveys and FGD/PRA session--to gather updated socio-economic and census data from local institutions and government agencies.
+client has requested Consultancy--in addition to household surveys and FGD/PRA session--to gather updated socio-economic and census data from local institutions and government agencies.
 ESMS supplementary baseline field team will dedicate at least one field researcher to pursuing secondary data access from local authorities and institutions.

 It is very likely possible to improve coverage of available socio-economic data for baseline study by requesting materials directly from data suppliers.
 The following government and civic groups supply the raw data upon which all *'Kecamatan' Dalam Angka* series are generated :